-The Code of Conduct governs the interactions and transactions between Project Managers and all partners, representatives, employees, contractors, service providers and agents thereof ("Project Managers and their agents"), and customers of electric utilities in Oregon ("customers").
-The Code of Conduct is designed to ensure Project Managers are conducting business in a professional and ethical manner, and that customers receive both high quality service and meaningful opportunities to participate in solar development.
-Project Managers must abide by this Code of Conduct ("Code").
+The Code of Conduct governs the interactions and transactions between Project Managers and all partners, representatives, employees, contractors, service providers and agents thereof ("Project Managers and their agentsAgents"), and customers of electric utilities in Oregon ("customers").
+The Code of Conduct is designed to ensure Project Managers and their Agents are conducting business in a professional and ethical manner, and that customers receive both high quality service and meaningful opportunities to participate in solar development.
+Project Managers and their Agents must abide by this Code of Conduct ("Code").
 Consequences for violations of the Code are addressed in the Disciplinary Probation and Termination section, below.